BohdanVilischuk/BohdanVilischuk/README.md

 I'm Bohdan a 22 year old front-end JavaScript web developer!

- 🎓 Bachelor of Computer Science and Information Technologies 👨🏻‍💻 I like create awesome stuff
+ 🎓 Bachelor of Computer Science and Information Technologies 👨🏻‍💻 I like create awesome stuff and I love creating beautiful, dynamic and reactive UI and web interfaces 🇺🇦 Ukrainian
- 🇺🇦 Ukrainian
  📍 Currently based in Lutsk, UA
- ⚙️ Frontend JavaScript developer
+ ⚙️ Front-end developer
- 🚀 Interested in all new technologies in web development and i know all about modern JavaScript frameworks)
+ 🚀 Interested in all new technologies in web development and i know all about modern JavaScript frameworks

 ## 🛠  Technologies and tools